croedel/PiInfotainment/README.md

 Example: If you defined `RECENT_DAYS=60` you would miss fotos take 61 days ago.
 If you define `PROP_SLOPE=10` fotos taken 61 days ago would get included with 90% propability, tose taken 62 days ago with 80% propability, etc.

 ```
-PROP_SLOPE = 10       # Propability to select files outside [date_from, date_to] slowly decreases to from 1 to OUTDATED_FILE_PROP within this number of days
+PROP_SLOPE   # Timespan for smoothly decreasing propability to select files outside timerange
 ```

+__Hint:__ Per default, all pictures within the `PIC_DIR` directory tree get included.
+For a more fine grain control of which files shall get included in a certain directory, you can create a "magic file" named `.INFOTAINMENT.yaml` within a directory.
+Please see section below for more details.

 Some config options which define the timing